How to Stop Thinking about Suicide

 Below are some tips to guide us through these difficult moments.

-The first things we need to do when experiencing intense thoughts of suicide is to get ourselves out of potentially dangerous areas or situations (e.g., waiting for a train, driving by ourselves, crossing a bridge, or being near guns, knives, or medications) in order to reduce the risk of acting on these thoughts.
+The first thing we need to do when experiencing intense thoughts of suicide is to remove ourselves from potentially dangerous areas or situations, such as waiting for a train, driving alone, crossing a bridge, or being near guns, knives, or medications.
+This will help to reduce the risk of acting on these thoughts.

 2. Slow your breathing